Gap Year Days 111 – 123

 Sofia was a city of huge contradictions.
 As we travelled around, some areas look really drab and run down with old soviet apartment buildings lined up next to each other.
 Other areas had the new malls and facilities we saw.
 The city centre is clean, safe and easy to get around.

-The only local transport we used were the trains, which we’re clean, efficient and cheap.
+The only local transport we used in Bulgaria were the trains, which we’re clean, efficient and cheap.
 They were a little confusing to use, as the two lines overlap, but are drawn differently inside the trains, on the station maps, and on the Sofia public transport trip planner.
 We also found that when at the platforms and trying to work out which side was the direction we wanted to go, often the sign didn’t say the final stop on the line, but rather than next main stop.
 It was easy once we got our head around it though, and cheap – tickets were about €0.85 each.
 They are even less if you buy ten at a time.

 I might have already mentioned it, but Bulgaria was cheap!
 We found it no trouble to grab a meal and a drink (beer and wine) for both of us for €10-15.
 The food court meal at the mall was more like €7 with non-alcoholic drinks.

 Wifi was again widely available in Bulgaria.
 Everywhere we stopped to eat had it available.
 The malls and shopping centres we visited had it free too throughout the centres.
 Even the bus company where we booked our tickets onwards had it available.
 It was very handy while waiting for the bus to turn up.